treebeardtech/nbmake-action/README.md

 The goal is to allow data scientists to set up continuous integration with minimal changes to their project.

-Interested in trying it out?
-Read the [docs](https://treebeard.readthedocs.io/en/latest/).
+Read the [docs](https://treebeard.readthedocs.io/en/latest/) to get started.

 ![admin view](https://storage.googleapis.com/treebeard_image_dump_public/admin_view.png "Admin view")